tonk-labs/gribi/README.md

 The Gribi interface allows for independent cryptosystems to more easily link together functionality without directly coordinating.

 Gribi defines a simple interface through which the various nodes in a network may communicate with each other.
 These nodes pass messages through two primary formats: PCD and Signals.
-- **PCD** or "Proof-Carrying Data" is a term first coined by Starkware's Alessandro Chiesa and proposed as a general standard by 0xParc's PCD team.
+- **PCD** or "Proof-Carrying Data" is a term first coined by Alessandro Chiesa and proposed as a general standard by 0xParc's PCD team.
 This format allows for the trivial federation of provable data and is highly composable.
 - **Signals** are more specific and used to transmit state to RootSystems in Gribi. **RootSystems** are interfaces that encapsulate the behavior of external networks or systems, such as a blockchain or S3 instance.
 This allows a PCD or other intermediary mechanism to "commit" to state, broadcast updates to other networks or make operational transforms over state in any datastore.

 ## Modules in Gribi